Sending Invoices - Fundamentals

 Add Late Fees to create a sense of urgency among your clients.
 It will show that if the invoice isn’t paid by the due date there will be consequences.
 Make sure that this is discussed upfront and is clearly included in your payment terms.

-Use software such as Square, Stripe or Rotessa to send invoices.
+Use software such as Stripe, PayPal or Square to send invoices.
 It's easy and will save time in the long run.
 You can choose to accept payments directly from the invoice for a small cost or choose to collect payments manually (e-transfers) for free.

 Offer multiple payment options.
 E-transfer are free but can cause unneeded friction and increase the number of unpaid invoices.
 Offer the option to pay by Credit/Debit Card or even via PADs (Pre-Authorized Debits).